HOTELS The Mohicans - Ohio's Most Extraordinary Treehouse Resort

 The Mooneys had been coming to this part of Ohio since they were teenagers, visiting a friend's farm with their children.
 When the kids grew up and moved away, the land went quiet.
 Rather than let it sit dormant, the couple decided to build cabins and rent them, drawing on their background as property owners in Cleveland.

 Then they got connected with Pete Nelson, the renowned treehouse designer known from the Discovery Channel series "Treehouse Masters."
 Nelson and his crew, alongside local Amish builders, constructed the first treehouse - the White Oak - beginning May 1, 2012.
 A second followed, which was filmed for the show.
-From there, the Mooneys built roughly one treehouse per year, reaching eight completed structures with more underway.
+From there, the Mooneys built roughly one treehouse per year, reaching ten completed structures with more underway.

 The Mohicans Tree House Resort - Old Pine Treehouse